oznerol001110/taurine/docs/README.en.md

 ## 🛠 Automatic startup on Windows

-To start TaurineBoost at every boot:
+To start Taurine at every boot:

 1. Press `Win + R`
 2. Type `shell:startup` and hit Enter